-Frugal fatigue is no different than falling off of the diet bandwagon.
+Frugal fatigue is no different from falling off of the diet bandwagon.
 You work and work to lose weight only to be thwarted by an office birthday party or a dinner out with friends.
 However, just because you gain a couple of pounds back does not mean you should abandon the diet altogether.
 No, you just start the next day fresh and try again.

 The same is true for your finances.
 Just because you are a frugal person it does not mean that you cannot treat yourself from time to time.
 In fact, just like dieting, if you allow yourself a few small splurges, you are much less likely to go hog wild and make a huge splurge that will set you way back.
 Everything will be fine so long as you climb back on the frugal bandwagon.
 You know you are doing what is best so stick with it and you will see results!